 If you’ve lost one or more pensions (perhaps if you’ve misplaced your pension number, for example), you can get in touch with your old employers to find out who your workplace pension providers are, and then contact your pension providers directly to get details about your pensions.

 When tracing your pension, you will probably need to provide at least your name, address, and National Insurance number so that your existing pension provider can verify your identity.

-You can also try the Pension Tracing Service (UK).
+You can also try the free government Pension Tracing Service (UK).
 This pension tracker uses a database of pension provider contact details that you can search by employer name to help find your pension.

 You can find more information on our in-depth page about finding your pensions.

 PensionBee can help you to combine and transfer your pensions

-Sign up to PensionBee and give us some information about you and your previous employers.
-We’ll then check our database to find your pension providers.
-Once we know who your pension providers are, we’ll speak to them to get your pension balances and move your pensions across to your new plan.
+Sign up to PensionBee and give us some information about you and your old pension providers.
+We’ll speak to them to get your pension balances and move your pensions across to your new plan.
 The more information you can provide, such as a policy number, the faster we’ll be able to find and transfer your money.